meagerfindings/Student-Scheduler/java/com/meagerfindings/matgreten/c196_student_scheduler_mat_greten/readme.md

     - just titles
 - Add button to view Note details
     - this button will actually be the real Course Notes Activity view, filtered for the class and allow for the actual editing.
+- Is it the androidmanifests list that is making my weird navigate back loops???!!?!?!?!

 ## TODO List